-How many Bettas can be kept together in the same aquarium?
-That answer depends on the sex of the Betta.
-Only one male can be kept in an aquarium, as males will fight with one another (hence their common name, Siamese Fighting Fish).
-Females are a bit more tolerant of each other.
-As many can be kept together as there is adequate room for in the aquarium.
+How many bettas can be kept together in the same aquarium?
+That answer depends on the sex of the betta.
+Only one male can be kept in an aquarium, as males will fight with one another (hence their common name, Siamese fighting fish).
+In the wild, one would retreat.
+But that isn't possible in an aquarium and so they continue to fight, often to the death of one or both.

+Betta lovers will often use a "betta condo" to allow them to keep multiple males in a single aquarium.
 The condo is simply a small container that is vented to allow water circulation through it.
-It hangs inside the aquarium, effectively keeping any fish inside it separated from the rest of the tank.
+It hangs inside the aquarium, effectively keeping any fish inside separated from the rest of the tank.

 Does Tank Size Matter?

 Some betta owners have found a degree of success with having multiple fish in a large tank.

 An example is Natalie, who had two males and a female in a 39-gallon tank.
 She noted that they chased each other around a little for the first few days, but then settled down and lived together peacefully.

 The species is native to the Mekong basin in Southeast Asia, living in rice paddies and canals.

 In the wild, more than one male would live in a rice paddy.
 However, rice paddies are quite large, often encompassing miles of space.
 This allows each male to have his own territory.
 In small tanks, there simply isn't enough room for the establishment of territories, so it is not advisable to keep more than one male.